4. Cystic Fibrosis (CF)

 📄Definition

-Cystic Fibrosis is an autosomal recessive genetic disorder caused by mutations in the CFTR gene, leading to defective chloride transport → thick, sticky secretions in the lungs, pancreas, and other organs.
+Cystic Fibrosis is an autosomal recessive genetic disorder caused by mutations in the CFTR gene, leading to defective chloride transport and production of thick, sticky secretions affecting the lungs, pancreas, gastrointestinal tract, and reproductive system.

 🩺 Physical Examination Findings